R2U2/r2u2/README.md

     `./bin/r2u2 tools/binary_files [the path to a time series, Boolean input .csv file]`.

     - **Note**: If an input file is excluded from this command, then R2U2 looks to the command line for Boolean inputs, separated by commas.
 Time steps are separated by pressing `Enter`.

+4. The output to R2U2 is saved in the *R2U2.log* file.
+For runs of R2U2 with more than one formula, it may be useful to split this file into multiple result files with one formula in each file.
+In the **tools/** directory, there is a bash script *split_verdicts.sh* which does this.
+To execute, run `./split_verdicts [R2U2 log file]`.
+    - **Note:** This script names formula files with the notation *[original file name]_formula\#.txt*, where \# is the corresponding formula number, indexed from 1.